jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/application-commands-and-helm-overrides.rst

     Application commands and Helm overrides apply to **user overrides** only and take precedence over system overrides.

-.. rubric:: |proc|
+``application-list``

--   Use the following command to list all containerized applications provided as part of |prod|.
+    Use the following command to list all containerized applications provided as part of |prod|.

     .. code-block:: none